 As you will have understood, the Osprey Farpoint Trek 75 is made for carrying around your house on your back.
 The weight is therefore quite substantial when empty (4.63 lbs), although for such a liter is average.
 Needless to say, if you need such a space, you risk having a good fifteen kilos on your back.
 Comfort is therefore essential.

 The abdominal belt is very wide and placed ideally on the hips to support a good part of the weight.
 Two pockets located on each side of the waistband allow you to slip in cereal bars, which is very practical for not having to remove and then put the bag back on for each ‘energy’ break.

 The chest strap, adjustable in height thanks to three anchoring points, allows you to adjust its positioning while being very solid.
 The straps are also rather wide and provide good support.
-They are adjustable in height thanks to three buckles according to your size (like the Rook 50 model).
+They are adjustable in height through three buckles, allowing customization according to your size, similar to the Rook 50 model.

 Back Panel and Waistband

 The back panel is made of Airspeed ventilated trampoline mesh.
 No sweat-soaking foam straps.
 That said, even if there has been progress on this side, I don’t think that a brand will one day be able to do something really efficient… or else I sweat too much while hiking, which is very likely.

 In short, after a few tens of minutes of effort, my back was soaked.
 Despite the weight, the backpack turns out to be comfortable.
 However, it took me some time to find the right setting.